AMDmi3/opening_hours.js/README.md

 ### Regression testing

-Simple node.js based test framework is bundled.
+node.js based test framework is bundled.
 You can run it with `node test.js` or with `make check`.
+Note that number of lines of the test framework almost match up with the number of lines of the actual implementation :)

 The current results of this test are also tracked in the repository and can be viewed [here](/test.log).
-Run `make check-test` to compare the test results with the results from the last commit.
-Note that this file uses [ANSI escape code](https://en.wikipedia.org/wiki/ANSI_escape_code) which can be interpreted by cat in the terminal.
+Note that this file uses [ANSI escape code](https://en.wikipedia.org/wiki/ANSI_escape_code) which can be interpreted by cat in the terminal. `make check` compares the test output with the output from the last commit and shows you a diff.

 ### Testing with real data